BIRD-INTERACT: Re-imagining Text-to-SQL Evaluation for Large Language Models via Lens of Dynamic Interactions: Evaluating the Function-Driven User Simulator

 \subsection{Experimental Setup}

 \paragraph{Models and Baselines.} We evaluate our \textbf{function-driven user simulator} against a \textbf{baseline simulator} that directly generates responses using a single-pass LLM prompt.
-To ensure a fair comparison, both our method and the baseline are implemented using two state-of-the-art large language models as backbones: \texttt{Gemini-2.0-Flash} and \texttt{GPT-4o}.
+To ensure a fair comparison, both our method and the baseline are implemented using two state-of-the-art large language models as backbones: \texttt{Gemini-2.0-Flash}, \texttt{GPT-4o} and \texttt{Claude-Haiku-4.5}.

 \paragraph{Evaluation Framework.} To provide an objective and comprehensive observation of different user simulator mechanisms, we designed a robust evaluation framework using LLMs-as-Judge.
 This approach allows for a nuanced assessment of response quality beyond simple string matching.
-To mitigate potential self-enhancement bias, we employed two powerful and independent models, \texttt{Qwen-2.5-72B} and \texttt{Llama-3.1-70B}, as evaluators.
+We employed the \texttt{Qwen3-235B-A22B-Instruct-2507} as evaluator.

 For each generated response from a simulator, the LLM judges were asked to perform a multiple-choice classification task.
 This format was chosen to mitigate bias of LLM-as-judge~\citep{gu2024survey}, reduce ambiguity, and create more differentiated assessments compared to open-ended feedback.
 The options were: \begin{itemize} \item \textbf{A. Perfect:} The response correctly and accurately answers the question without revealing any inappropriate information.
 It is helpful and natural. \item \textbf{B. Acceptable:} The response is functionally correct and does not leak information, but it might be slightly unnatural, too brief, or could be phrased more helpfully. \item \textbf{C. Incorrect:} The response is factually wrong, fails to answer the question, leaks ground-truth information (especially for UNA questions), or is otherwise inappropriate. \end{itemize} A response is considered a failure only if it is classified as `C'.
 For reporting purposes, we consider both `A' and `B' as correct.
 To ensure the reliability of our results, we adopt a strict \textbf{consistency-based evaluation}: a response is marked as correct only if \textit{both} LLM judges independently classify it as either `A' or `B'.
 We report the final \textbf{Accuracy}, which is the proportion of responses deemed correct under this consistency rule.